Welcome to my Nomatic Roller Luggage review.

 Whatever “the case” (no pun intended) may be, let’s go over each luggage so you can at least see the major differences between them all.

-But before that, let’s go over the main features that all three luggages share.
+But before that, let’s go over the main features that all three luggage share.

 Nomatic Roller Luggage Components

-All three Nomatic Roller Luggages come with the same Makralon polycarbonate shell.
+All three Nomatic Roller Luggage come with the same Makrolon polycarbonate shell.

-Luggages are not meant to break and I have had many bad experiences with them when I tried to go cheap.
+Luggage is not meant to break, and I have had many bad experiences with them when I tried to go cheap.

-Then comes the Hinomoto wheels that these luggages have.
+Then comes the Hinomoto wheels that this luggage has.